inkline/inkline/.github/contributing.md

 Guidelines for bug reports:

-0. **Validate and lint your code** &mdash; [validate your HTML](http://html5.validator.nu) and lint your HTML to ensure your problem isn't caused by a simple error in your own code.

-1. **Use the GitHub issue search** &mdash; check if the issue has already been reported.

-2. **Check if the issue has been fixed** &mdash; try to reproduce it using the latest `master` or development branch in the repository.

-3. **Isolate the problem** &mdash; ideally create a [reduced test case](https://css-tricks.com/reduced-test-cases/) and a live example.
+1. Provide a clear title and description of the issue.
+2. Share the version of Inkline you are using.
+3. Add code examples to demonstrate the issue.
+You can also provide a complete repository to reproduce the issue quickly.

 A good bug report shouldn't leave others needing to chase you up for more information.
-Please try to be as detailed as possible in your report.
-What is your environment?
-What steps will reproduce the issue?
-What browser(s) and OS experience the problem?
-Do other browsers show the bug differently?
-What would you expect to be the outcome?
-All these details will help people to fix any potential bugs.
+Please try to be as detailed as possible in your report:

+- What is your environment?
+- What steps will reproduce the issue?
+- What browser(s) and OS experience the problem?
+- Do other browsers show the bug differently?
+- What would you expect to be the outcome?

+All these details will help us fix any potential bugs.
+Remember, fixing bugs takes time.
+We're doing our best!

 Example: